neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Returns

-`: Networks` - a networks object with the following parameters:
+`Networks` - a networks object with the following parameters:

 - `networks: string[]` - array of network names to which the provider is available to connect for the dApp developers
 - `defaultNetwork: string` - the network the provider connects to by default